IOYO - 18

 Highlights: Gwalior - Visit the Man Mandir, Gujari Mahal, Teli Ka Mandir, Sas-bahu Temple, Jai Vilas Palace, Mausoleum of Tansen & Tomb of the Gaus Mohammad.

 The morning will bring the onward journey to Khajuraho from Gwalior by road.
 The wide expanse of India’s culture is portrayed through art and architecture, and India is a rather prosperous country when it comes to its unique potpourri of heritage.
 Khajuraho is another facet to this.
 Khajuraho group of temples are known for their special erotic art portrayed through engravings and sculptures built by Chandelas during 950 AD to 1050 AD.
 This city-tour will guide you through a plethora of temples and monuments like Chaunset Yogini Kali Temple, Bharatji or Chitragupta temple that is composed of magnificent 11 headed pictures of Lord Vishnu, Nandi & Vishvanath Temples, Shiva's Visha Temple, Lakshmana Temple and the Parsvanath Temple which is the only surviving Jain temple.
 Several other sites are present to be explored in Khajuraho which can be done.
-This will be followed by an overnight stay in Khajuraho
+This will be followed by an overnight stay in Khajuraho.

 Highlights: Khajuraho- visit the Chaunset Yogini Kali temple, Chitragupta temple, Lakshmana temple, Mahadev temple, Nandi and Vishvanath temple, Siva’s Visha temple and Parasvanath temple.

 The next leg of the trip will start with a drive to Orchha, Madhya Pradesh.
 Orchha houses grand monuments like forts, tombs, cenotaphs and much more.
 The glory of this medieval city is eternal and captured in the hard ridges of chiseled stone built by Bundela rulers in the 16th and 17th century.
 You will visit the Jahangir Mahal and the Orchha town.
 More such sites can be visited at your will as the transport will be at your service.
-Overnight stay at Orchha’s hotel will follow the sight-seeing.
+Overnight stay at Orchha’s hotel after the sight-seeing.

 Highlights: Orchha - Visit the temples, Jahangir Mahal, fort and cenotaphs.